 myelin ca 2002

 Here's a pile of spare-time projects I hacked together around 2002-2003.
-For more recent work, try my blog (Second p0st) or one of the various links off my personal page, myel.in.
+For more recent work, try my blog (Second p0st) or one of the various links off my personal page, myelin.nz.

 Older blogs: PyCS dev log for Python Community Server and .NET notes, and my noteblog for everything else.